 Book your hotel in Ypres here.

-Brussels’ “Winter Wonders” (“Plaisirs d’hiver”) Christmas market in the city centre has over 200 chalets as well as fairground attractions, a covered ice rink at Place de la Monnaie and a Christmas tree and even a sound and light show on the Grand-Place.
-The market will go on until the 6th of January.
+Brussels’ “Winter Wonders” (“Plaisirs d’hiver”) Christmas market in the city centre has over 250 chalets as well as fairground attractions and a covered ice rink at Place de Brouckère.
+You can find a Christmas tree and even a sound and light show on the Grand-Place.
+The market will go on until the 5th of January 2020.

-Antwerp’s Christmas market will also continue until the 6th of January with over 100 stalls, an ice skating rink at Groenplaats, a Ferris Wheel and children’s fairground rides.
-All in one area of the city centre in different squares, visit wooden huts and sample some hot chocolate or Glühwein or eat some delicious Belgian waffles and smoutebollen (fried dough, sometimes called Dutch doughnuts).
+Antwerp’s Christmas market will also continue until the 5th of January with over 100 stalls, an ice skating rink at Groenplaats, a Ferris Wheel and children’s fairground rides.
+All in one area of the city centre in different squares, you can visit wooden huts and sample some hot chocolate or Glühwein.
+Don’t miss enjoying some delicious Belgian waffles or smoutebollen (fried dough, sometimes called Dutch doughnuts).

 Read more about Antwerp’s Kerstmarkt in Jurga’s article!